AmanNarayanSingh/Bank-Management-System/README.md

 --> NUMBER OF PACKAGES : 2 (pack1 and pack2)

 --> TOTAL CLASS FILES IN PACKAGES : 9

+--> META DATA.txt file in pack 1 contains information about the code.

+--> name.txt file contains the list of the names of employees which are currently employed in the bank.

 --> Created by : AMAN NARAYAN SINGH